 “My specialist skills include assessing where people are and determining what progress we need to have in place to ensure everyone makes the most of themselves – with both pupil and staff development.
 Seeing pupils change and making a difference to their lives, as well as developing our staff team here is the best thing about my job.”

 Debbie qualified as a teacher in 2005 after successfully gaining a B.Ed.
 (Hons) with QTS in Primary Teaching.
 She started her career at Waterloo Lodge soon after, teaching a number of subject areas before being promoted to Senior Teacher in 2011.
 The position provided her with the challenge and the determination to succeed in various roles and aspects of school life.
-Debbie’s desire to drive Curriculum development was evident in the role as Deputy Head and most recently as the new of Head of School.
+Debbie’s desire to drive Curriculum development was evident in the role as Deputy Head and for the last four years Headteacher.

-At Waterloo Lodge, Debbie works closely with James Joyce (Executive Head) to lead strategic direction of the school, overseeing the school curriculum, teaching and learning, pupil progress and pupil safety and wellbeing.
-Working under James Joyces’ guidance, the school gained an Ofsted grading of Outstanding across all areas in early 2015.
+At Waterloo Lodge, Debbie works closely with James Joyce (Assistant Director) to lead strategic direction of the school, overseeing the school curriculum, teaching and learning, pupil progress and pupil safety and wellbeing.

-“I am extremely proud to be the Head of such a successful school with an innovative and personalised curriculum which provides a stimulating education within a nurturing and supportive school community.”
+“I am extremely proud to be the Head of a school with such an innovative and personalised curriculum which provides a stimulating education within a nurturing and supportive school community.”

 “I honestly believe I have the best job in the world because I get to work with some of the most interesting and brilliant young people.
 I feel privileged to be just small part of their lives.”